Juju discography

-The discography of Japanese pop and jazz vocalist Juju consists of six studio albums, four tribute albums, two extended plays, two live albums, five video albums and numerous singles.
+The discography of Japanese pop and jazz vocalist Juju consists of eight studio albums, four tribute albums, two extended plays, two live albums, five video albums and numerous singles.
 Juju debuted as a singer in 2001, collaborating with artists such as DJ Masterkey, Spontania (then known as Hi-Timez) and worked on the soundtrack for the film Kyōki no Sakura.